 The Moore County Women's Amateur was first competed in 1978 and the champion was Anne Brechtelsbauer.

-In 2013 the committee recognized the challenges of limiting the competition to just Moore County, NC residents and opened the event to any woman wishing to travel to our beautiful location.
+In 2013 the committee recognized the challenges of limiting the competition to just Moore County, NC residents and opened the event to any woman wishing to celebrate the home county of golf in the US.